-MARISOL REDONDO was born in Uruguay and moved to Spain when she was 13 years old.
+MARISOL REDONDO is a Uruguayan/Spanish singer.
+She was born in Uruguay and moved to Spain when she was 13 years old.
 There she became known for her interpretation of Spanish and South American songs through many public appearances (among others at the “Palau de la Musica” and “Teatro Poliorama” in Barcelona).

 Her musical career began while participating with her family in the “Cantando en Familia” singing contest in Montevideo, Uruguay where she recorded her first single.
-In Spain, she performed for several years in Barcelona, offering concerts songs from the area of the River Platte and elsewhere in South America, continuing later her solo career.
+In Spain, she performed for several years in Barcelona, offering concerts with Spanish and South American songs, continuing later her solo career.

 Her most memorable tours in Europe include: